theJayTea/WritingTools/README.md

 Aside from being the only Windows program that works like Apple's Writing Tools:

-- **Smarter AI**: Powered by Google's Gemini 1.5 Flash model, offering superior results compared to on-device models (such as the Apple Intelligence models).
+- **Smarter AI**: Powered by Google's Gemini 1.5 Flash model, a >10x larger & more intelligent model than Apple Intelligence!
 - **System-wide Functionality**: Works instantly in any application where you can select text.
 Does not overwrite or mess with your clipboard.
-Bloat-free & uses pretty much 0% of your CPU.
 - **Completely free and Open-source**: No subscriptions, no hidden costs.
+Bloat-free & uses pretty much 0% of your CPU.
 - **Privacy-focused**: Your API key and config files stay on *your* device.
 NO logging, diagnostic collection, tracking, or ads.
 Invoked *only* on your command.
-- **Supports Many Languages**: Works with and can even *translate* text across many languages better than Google Translate due to its context-intelligent nature (type *"translate to x language"* in the `Describe your change...` box).
+- 🆕 **Supports Many Languages**: Works for any language!
+It can even *translate* text across many languages better than Google Translate (type *"translate to x language"* in the `Describe your change...` box).
-- **User-friendly Interface**: A blurry gradient design that's intuitive and beautiful.
-But hey, I may be biased, I made it :P
+- 🆕 **Themes & Dark Mode**: Choose between **2 themes**: a blurry gradient theme and a plain theme that resembles the Widnows + V pop-up!
+Also has full **dark mode support**.
 - **Customizable**: Set your own hotkey for quick access.

 ## ✨ Features

-- **Proofread**: Catch and correct grammar and spelling errors.
+- **Proofread**: The smartest grammar and spelling corrector.
+Sorry not sorry, Grammarly Premium.
-- **Rewrite**: Rephrase your text for better clarity and impact.
+- **Rewrite**: Improve the phrasing of your text.
 - **Make Friendly/Professional**: Adjust the tone of your writing.
 - **Summarize**: Create concise summaries of longer texts.
 - **Extract Key Points**: Highlight the most important information.
-- **Create Tables**: Convert text data into structured tables.
+- **Create Tables**: Convert text into a structured Markdown table (use [Obsidian](https://obsidian.md/) or [Markdown-to-Excel](https://tableconvert.com/markdown-to-excel) to work with the markdown table).
-- **Custom Instructions**: Give specific directions for text modifications.
+- **Custom Instructions**: Give specific directions for text modifications (e.g. `Translate to French`).

 ## 🖱 How to Use